Best Blow Torch For Plumbers and Gas Engineers

 This makes soldering a pain-in-the-backside.

 Rothenberger used the base of the original Super Fire, and then made it MUCH better, to come up with the Super Fire 2.

-That means high levels of heat concentration, and that makes your soldering work not just easy, but more importantly, consistent too.
+That means high levels of heat concentration, which makes your soldering work easy and consistent.